saramoira/MTA-COVID-Testing-EDA/proposal.md

 ### Tools:
 #### How do you intend to meet the tools requirement of the project?

-I plan to clean and organize the datasets using SQL and Pandas, and use Mattplotlib and Seaborn to create visualizations.
+I plan to clean and organize the datasets using SQL and Pandas, and use Matplotlib and Seaborn to create visualizations.

 #### Are you planning in advance to need or use additional tools beyond those required?